-School is back in full swing and educators, parents and students alike are trying to adjust from the comparative freedom of the summer.
-For the last couple of months, the majority of kids probably weren’t even in the same place each day, hopefully, they were outside more, and were naturally moving daily in a way that’s not usually possible in a classroom.
-Now the new school year has once more rolled around, and we are asking students to once again sit still after they’ve been used to this physical freedom.
-As many an educator has experienced this can be challenging.
-Because the truth is, biologically, children should be moving about.
+Now the new school year is in full swing, the comparative freedom of the summer may be a distance memory.
+A time when the majority of children probably weren’t in the same place each day, hopefully they were outside more, naturally moving daily in a way that’s not usually possible in a classroom.
+The truth is, biologically, children should be moving about.
 “This idea of children sitting for long periods of time, they aren’t naturally wired to do that,” said Dr. Pamela Cantor, Founder and Chief Science Advisor of Turnaround for Children.
-The suggested antidote is encouraging your students, regardless of their age, to have ‘movement breaks’.
+The suggested antidote is encouraging your students, regardless of their age, to have ‘movement breaks.’

 Within a classroom setting, you can try asking students to stretch every 15 mins – ‘stretch up to the sky, to their toes and side to side’.
 Then during recess and lunch, hopefully, they’ll have access to outside exercise and this will help them self-regulate during class time as well.
 But for many kids, it can also be difficult to transition from high energy spaces to calmer ones.
 This is where in addition to a movement break, incorporating a simple ‘mindfulness’ practice after lunch or at the start of the school day can help students calm down and prepare them to focus and learn again.
 This can be brief, just a few minutes: you’d preferably ask your students to sit down in a comfortable position and invite them to focus on something not distracting, while trying to be present in the moment: not thinking about the past or future.
 “I never require kids to close their eyes, because that can feel really unsettling,” said second-grade teacher Lindsey Minder.
 “We talk about looking into the palms of their hands or they’re looking into the seam on their sneakers, whatever works for them.”
 She’s aware that mindfulness doesn’t have to look a certain way to be effective.
 Its main purpose is to help students transition, calm down, and get to know their own needs.
 “The impact of the mindfulness practice is really this general sense of them being more comfortable and confident with themselves and their varying needs and decreases in anxiety around academic work,” she said.